 When developing your company’s charitable giving policy, prioritize convenience for employees.
 To facilitate a streamlined corporate philanthropy process, consider investing in workplace giving software.
 The right platform will allow you to:

 - Manage employee donations and matching gift requests.

 - Track employee volunteer hours and volunteer grant requests.

 - Arrange automatic payroll deductions so employees can donate a portion of their paycheck to a nonprofit of their choice.

 By creating an atmosphere of corporate philanthropy, you’ll not only help employees contribute to nonprofit organizations but also help them feel more engaged and fulfilled at work.
 And when it’s easy for them to take part in workplace giving, you’ll get more out of the programs you’ve already invested in.

 By prioritizing employee engagement, you’ll not only boost productivity and your company’s profits but also help your employees reach their full potential and look forward to coming to work each day.

 Looking for more engagement strategies?
 Check out the resources below:

-- Employee Engagement: The Essential Guide.
-Looking to learn more about employee engagement?
+- From Disengaged to Inspired: A Guide to Employee Engagement.
+Want to learn more about employee engagement?
 Check out this essential guide to get you started!

-- Workplace Giving: The Guide for Nonprofits and Companies.
-Interested in exploring workplace giving?
+- Why Workplace Giving Matters for Nonprofits + Companies.
+Interested in exploring workplace giving to improve employee engagement?
 Start with the basics in this guide!